Refreshing the Mailbox Garden

 - Add a generous layering of mulch.

-Now that we finished talking about refreshing the mailbox garden top plants and flowers to use come back next week when I’ll share with you about planting a good foundation garden for curb appeal.
+Now that we finished this refreshing the mailbox garden project, along with a list of the top plants and flowers to use in this area, be sure to come back next week when I’ll share with you about planting a good foundation garden for curb appeal.